 What Clients Ask Us About Travel Swelling

-If swelling sticks around after you’ve landed, your body may need help moving fluid out of your lower extremities.
-Gentle movement, hydration, and elevation are a great start.
-For added support, schedule a lymphatic massage after your trip to help reduce fluid retention and restore balance to your system.
+If swelling lingers after your flight, your body may need help moving fluid out of your lower extremities.
+Gentle movement, hydration, and elevating your legs are a great start.
+For additional relief, schedule a lymphatic massage after traveling to help reduce fluid retention and restore balance to your system.

-Massage may still be safe with medical clearance.
-If you've had a DVT or clotting issue, speak with your doctor first.
-Once cleared, our therapists use modified techniques to support safety and comfort.
+Massage can still be safe with medical clearance.
+If you’ve had a DVT or clotting concerns, consult your doctor first.
+Once cleared, our therapists use modified techniques to ensure safety and comfort.

-Occasional mild swelling is common.
-But if you notice one-sided swelling, warmth, redness, or shortness of breath, contact a medical professional.
-These could be signs of something more serious.
+Mild temporary swelling is common after long periods of sitting.
+However, if you notice one-sided swelling, warmth, redness, or shortness of breath, contact a medical professional immediately — these may indicate something more serious.

 A Final Word From Denise